joseeeortizz/joseeeortizz/README.md

 <h1 align="center">Hi 👋, I'm Jose Ortiz</h1>
-<h3 align="center">Hello, I'm Jose Ortiz, a passionate individual pursuing a Bachelor of Arts in Computer Science @ Hunter College.
+<h3 align="center">Hello, I'm Jose Ortiz, a passionate individual pursuing a Bachelor Degree in Computer Science @ Hunter College.
 With a keen interest in technology and its transformative potential, I'm dedicated to expanding my knowledge and skills in various aspects of computer science.
 I thrive on challenges and am always eager to explore new opportunities in the world of technology.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=joseeeortizz&label=Profile%20views&color=0e75b6&style=flat" alt="joseeeortizz" /> </p>